THE POLLINATOR STUDY

 How Growers Can Create Habitat for Pollinators

-Christmas tree growers have the unique opportunity of creating habitat for pollinators as well as increase the natural predators that give them free pest control.
-Managing field roads and borders for flowering weeds appears to greatly increase biodiversity in the field.
-These bring in many beneficial predators as well.
+Christmas tree growers have the unique opportunity of creating habitat for pollinators as well as increasing the natural predators that give them free pest control.
+Managing field roads and borders for flowering weeds also greatly increases biodiversity in the field.